robsontenorio/laravel-docker/README.md

 ## What?

-On first run at VSCODE remote containers it will install a fresh new Laravel project (octane + postgres + redis), **if it does not exists**.
+On first run at VSCODE remote containers it will install a fresh new Laravel project (octane + postgres + redis) with following structure.

 ```bash
 |